 PuErh Tea Types

-Sheng PuErh production is the tradition method, it was not until the late 1960's or early 1970's that the China Tea Corporation began production of Shu PuErh.
+Sheng PuErh production is the tradition method, it was not until the late 1960's and early 1970's that the China Tea Corporation began production of Shu PuErh.

-Shu or Shou PuEr is the result of a relatively modern process which was begun in the 1960's.
+Shu or Shou PuEr 熟普洱 is the result of a relatively modern process in which research begun on in the late 1960's.
 Shu PuEr production requires the raw leaf to be ripened using a controlled process which encourages bacterial and fungal fermentation.
 The processes is controlled by varying the ambient temperature along with the humidity.

 Other forms of PuEr tea include, Zhuan, or bricks; Mu Gu Zhuang, mushroom shape; Tuo, bird's nest; Yuan Zhu Zhuang, column; Gua Zhuang, melon (these are often stacked in ever smaller sizes up to the high of a person!), along with a diverse range of impressively pressed tea in the form of pictures include some that are several metres in length and/or height!
 The Melon, or Golden Mellon (Jin Gua), is commonly associated with the Tribute teas given to the emperors of the Qing Dynasty period.

 Higher quality and sort after PuEr teas come from tea trees that can be up to two thousand years old.
 Our Yunnan & Sichuan gallery has pictures of a wild tea tree that is believed to be a thousand years old, surrounded by semi wild tea trees originally cultivated during the Song dynasty over five hundred years ago.
 Old trees, those over sixty to seventy years old are often referred to as Gu Shu 古树 (ancient tree).